Edited by: Keri Stooksbury

 At these locations, when you upgrade to a suite, expect all the standard services, including free breakfast and Wi-Fi, in addition to pull-out sofa beds and a kitchenette.

-To get even more out of your stay at a Holiday Inn Express, it might be wise to invest in one of the co-branded IHG credit cards issued exclusively by Chase: the IHG® Rewards Club Premier Credit Card and the IHG® Rewards Club Traveler Credit Card.
+To get even more out of your stay at a Holiday Inn Express, it might be wise to invest in one of the co-branded IHG credit cards issued exclusively by Chase.

 As soon as you sign up, you’ll automatically gain access to a handful of useful perks at any Holiday Express location, including exclusive member rates and reward nights.
 The IHG Premier card even comes with a free hotel night at each card anniversary!

-Cardholders also receive the benefit of IHG Rewards elite status — Platinum Elite with the IHG Premier card and Gold Elite when you have the IHG Traveler card.
+Cardholders also receive the benefit of IHG One Rewards elite status — Platinum Elite status comes with the IHG Premier card and IHG Premier Business card while Silver Elite status comes with the IHG Traveler card.